rjanot/YuccaPrerenderBundle/README.md

 #### Crawler user-agents

 YuccaPrerender decides to pre-render based on the User-Agent string to check if a request comes from a bot or not.
-By default, those user agents are registered: 'googlebot', 'yahoo', 'bingbot', 'baiduspider', 'facebookexternalhit', 'twitterbot'.
+By default, those user agents are registered: 'baiduspider', 'facebookexternalhit', 'twitterbot'.
 Googlebot, Yahoo, and Bingbot should not be in this list because we support _escaped_fragment_ instead of checking user agent for those crawlers.
-You have to remove them fromyour config like this if your site understands #!
+Your site must have to understand the '#!' ajax url notation.

 You can add other User-Agent string to evaluate using this sample configuration: